We are pleased to announce Dr. Najwa Javed as our Fifteenth Muslim Woman of the Month!

 It was really difficult for me to do that, but I have loved this life that I’ve been able to make as a podiatric surgeon.
 It’s just fantastic.
 I am so glad that this is what Allah had in store for me.
 At that point, I didn’t know.
 But it ended up being the best thing that could have ever happened.

 Subhan Allah, it was like you were being guided to where you were actually meant to go.
 Choosing a career path and being sure you’re making the right decision can definitely be really hard for a lot of people, especially when your parents have super high expectations or different expectations than what you would like to do.
-But good for you for following your own path and what you felt was right for you.
+It’s inspiring that you ultimately chose to follow your own path and do what you felt was right for you.

 Even what society entails, like “What are you?
 What are you becoming?
 What are you doing?”
 There’s so much pressure on us from our parents and even from ourselves.
 The thing I’ve learned over the years is that anything that you want to do, and you do it with a lot of passion and zest, it will pay you back a hundred-fold because you’re so invested in what you’re doing.